Dynatrace/dynatrace-operator/README.md

 ```

 #### Create `DynaKube` custom resource for ActiveGate rollout

 The rollout of Dynatrace ActiveGate is governed by a custom resource of type `DynaKube`.
+This custom resource will contain parameters for various Dynatrace capabilities (API monitoring, routing, etc.)

 Note: `.spec.tokens` denotes the name of the secret holding access tokens.
 If not specified Dynatrace Operator searches for a secret called like the DynaKube custom resource `.metadata.name`.
 ```yaml